Peppuss/MultiUserbot/README.md

 > python main.py

-# Common errors
+# Common error
 One of the most common errors is caused by the wrong version of python.
 Please check with `python -V` the version you have installed.
 (Before trying to install another version of python try using `python3` instead of `python` and `python3 -m pip` instead of `pip`)

-# Changelog
+# Note
-- Changed the plugins directory
-- Finished /commands (now the text sent is based on the plugins active)
-- Added /weather
+This code is still buggy and not optimized at all, I'm still developing this.
+I'd suggest to wait until a "stable" release.